Loop group actions on categories and Whittaker invariants: -modules on ind-schemes of pro-finite type

 \section{$\fD$-modules on ind-schemes of pro-finite type}

-Leaving aside the notion of sheaves of categories, we wish to say that a group prestack $(\G,m)$ acts strongly on a category $\C$ if the latter is endowed with an action of the monoidal category $(\Dmod(\G), \star)$.
-Similarly, we say that $\G$ acts weakly on $\C$ is the latter is a module for $(\QCoh(\G), \star)$.
-We mostly focus on strong actions.
-For such, the above definition makes sense whenever we can provide a construction of $\Dmod(\G)$ as a \emph{dualizable} category endowed with the convolution monoidal functor $m_*$.
+Let $(\G,m)$ be a group prestack.
+Compatibly with the theory of the previous section, we wish to say that $\G$ acts strongly on a category $\C$ if the latter is endowed with an action of the monoidal category $(\Dmod(\G), \star)$.
+Such definition makes sense and behaves well whenever we can provide a construction of $\Dmod(\G)$ as a \emph{dualizable} category endowed with the convolution monoidal functor $m_*$.

 The ultimate goal of this section is to supply this definition in our cases of interest: $\G = G \ppart$ and $\G = N \ppart$, where $G$ is a reductive group and $N$ its maximal unipotent subgroup.
 To address this, we proceed in two steps (see \citep{KV} for a very similar discussion).
 First, we identify the kind of algebraic structure that $G \ppart$ and $N \ppart$ possess: the answer is that they are \emph{ind-pro schemes}.
-Roughly speaking, these are (0-)prestacks constructed from schemes of finite type out of affine smooth projections and closed embeddings.
+Roughly speaking, these are prestacks constructed from schemes of finite type out of affine smooth projections and closed embeddings.
 Secondly, we develop the theory of $\fD$-modules on ind-pro schemes.
-In the treatment below we present these two steps in opposite order, namely we start from the abstract theory and later we apply it to loop groups.
+Applied to the loop group case, such theory gives rise to monoidal categories of $\fD$-modules that enjoy favorable functoriality properies.

 \ssec{$\fD$-modules on pro-schemes}

 Let $\Sch^{qc, qs}$ be the $1$-category of quasi-compact quasi-separated schemes and $\Sch^{\fty}$ its full subcategory of schemes of finite type.
 Between the two lies the $1$-category $\Sch^\pro := \on{Pro}^{\on{aff,sm,s}} \Sch^{\fty}$ of schemes of \emph{pro-finite type}: schemes that can be written as filtered limits of schemes of finite type along affine smooth surjective maps.
 The natural functor $\Sch^\pro \to \Sch^{qc, qs}$ is fully faithful, as shown in Appendix C of \cite{TT}.\footcite{This reference was pointed out by S. Raskin, who has independently developed the theory of $\fD$-modules on schemes of infinite type.}